Meet our pediatricians

 Diane G. Van Maele, D.O., FAAP

-Dr. Van Maele has lived in Texas for 31 years.
-She currently lives with her husband of 38 years in Lantana, Texas.
+Dr. Van Maele has lived in Texas for 35 years.
+She currently lives with her husband of 43 years in Lantana, Texas.
 Her two grown sons, Josh and JP, are practicing attorneys who live in Houston.
 Josh's wife, Lilly, is also an attorney and has brought joy to family gatherings.
 And of course, the picture would not be complete without mentioning two awesome granddaughters, Amelie (Millie) and Grace (Gigi).

 After a successful career in the corporate world, Dr. Van Maele realized it was time to pursue her childhood aspirations of a medical career.